 Looking to taste more?
 Head over to WineStyles in West Des Moines on your way back into town.
 They offer wine tastings every week, as well as a variety of wines available for purchase.
 They also sell cheese and chocolate.
 What more could a girl want?
 If you're more of a beer girl, don't worry, you can make a stop at BeerStyles as well!

-To cap of your epic Girl’s Weekend, grab dinner at Splash Seafood, Iowa’s premiere seafood restaurant, with jet fresh seafood flown in daily from the coasts.
+To cap of your epic Girl’s Weekend, grab dinner at Splash Seafood, Iowa’s premier seafood restaurant, with jet fresh seafood flown in daily from the coasts.
 Maine lobster is never a bad idea.